casangi/vidavis/readme.rst

-This package currently requires the visibility data to conform to the `xradio <https://xradio.readthedocs.io/en/latest/>` MeasurementSet v4.0.0 schema input as a Zarr file path.
-Input MSv2 file paths will be automatically converted to MSv4 zarr files with default partitioning if the necessary packages are found (see Requirements section below).
+This package currently requires the visibility data to conform to the `xradio <https://xradio.readthedocs.io/en/latest/>` MeasurementSet v4.0.0 schema input as a Zarr file path, which is read into an Xarray-based ProcessingSet.
+Input MSv2 file paths will be automatically converted to MSv4 zarr files with default partitioning if the necessary packages are found (see Requirements).

 The `Bokeh <https://bokeh.org/>`_ plots are created with `hvPlot <https://hvplot.holoviz.org/>`_ and optionally shown in a